 |Type:||Trad, 125 ft (38 m)|

 |Admins:||Alvaro Arnal, Leo Paik, John McNamee, Frances Fierst, Monty, Monomaniac, Tyler KC|

 Two Ears (5.7) starts right behind a large pine tree at the base and works up broken rock to a series of cracks (2 pins) and veers up and right after about 90 feet.
 Find the big ledge and Zanzibar is right above you.

 Walk off to the west, somewhat steep and loose.
 After descending for a couple of hundred feet, keep an eye out for a small trail up through broken rock on your left.
 Go up and over a small shoulder and you will see your packs down by the big pine.
 You will pass beneath a couple of sport routes, including Nickels and Dimes, 8 bolts, 10c.

-You can rap the route (and Two Ears as a second rap) only if you bring two ropes, or are very careful with an 80m rope.
+You can rap the route (and Two Ears (aka The Fixed Pins Route?) as a second rap) only if you bring two ropes, or are very careful with an 80m rope.